Menu

 Young Investigator Award

-Young investigators will be required to submit a recent CV or Bio Sketch including listings of their published works, two letters of professional recommendation and a brief 300-word summary of why they feel their work is important to melanoma research.
+Nominees should submit a recent CV or Bio Sketch including listings of their published works, two letters of professional recommendation and a brief 300-word summary of why they feel their work is important to melanoma research.
 SMR is dedicated to supporting diversity and inclusion for all our members.
-We encourage applications from any individual who is within eight years of receiving their terminal degree and especially encourage those in underrepresented populations to apply for these awards.
-Winners of the awards receive a $5000 cash prize, will be invited to attend the annual SMR Congress, and they will be recognized at the annual awards ceremony.
+We especially encourage applications from those in underrepresented populations to apply for these awards.
+Winners of the award receive a $5,000 cash prize, will be invited to attend the annual SMR Congress, and they will be recognized at the annual awards ceremony.

-Applications may be made by any young investigator, whether an SMR member or non-member, who is currently affiliated with any institution involved in melanoma research, melanoma medicine, or melanoma-related biomedical science.
-See below for further application information.
+Applications may be made for any young investigator, whether an SMR member or non-member, who is currently affiliated with any institution involved in melanoma research, melanoma medicine, or melanoma-related biomedical science.

 2023 - Benjamin Izar, MD, PhD